Roger-random/Sawppy_Rover/README.md

 own.
 Build instructions can be found
 [under the docs subdirectory](docs/).

-Sawppy Rover was inspired by SGVHAK Rover, a six-wheeled robot inspired by the NASA JPL rovers sent to explore Mars.
-The major differences between Sawppy and SGVHAK Rover were motivated by a desire to reduce cost and complexity.
-To accomplish this goal, Sawppy differs in two major design objectives:
+Sawppy the Rover was inspired by [JPL's Open Source Rover project](https://opensourcerover.jpl.nasa.gov).
+Most of the differences between Sawppy and its JPL inspiration were motivated by a desire to reduce cost and complexity.
+JPL's rover is designed for education, to be assembled by a school team and give a robust foundation for structured curriculum.
+Sawppy is more suited for individual hobbyists like myself who are happy to tinker and willing to make some trade-offs to lower cost.

+The budget was __$500__, and getting there required the following changes:

 * Motorization: Instead of using gearmotors with encoders managed by RoboClaw motor controllers, moving the wheels will be done with serial bus servo motors.
 For more information on these devices,